JordiSuijkerbuijk/Monkey_lol_stats_BE/README.md

 ### Get team Stats

 - Inside this task we are collecting all the recent match history of the monkeys.
 Based on our own set variables we will create a object that we will save to firebase for later reference.
 To run it install this 'npm install -g ts-node typescript '@types/node'.
 Then run 'ts-node getTeamStats.ts';.

+# TODO:

+- Check the possibilities to return errors from service/controllers.
+Maybe using an error type.